anhnguyendepocen/functional-programming-in-R/pdf_book.md

 It is crucial that you make sure that all recursive calls actually are working on a smaller problem.
 For sequences, that typically means making sure that you call recursively on shorter sequences.

-For trees, a data structure that is fundamentally recursive -- a tree is either a leaf or an inner node containing a number of children that are themselves also trees -- we call recursively on sub-trees, thus making sure that we are looking at smaller problems in each recursive call.
+For trees, a data structure that is fundamentally recursive---a tree is either a leaf or an inner node containing a number of children that are themselves also trees---we call recursively on sub-trees, thus making sure that we are looking at smaller problems in each recursive call.

 The `node_depth` function we wrote in the first chapter is an example of this.